+The Areas of Knowledge are highly organized aggregates of shared knowledge characterized by distinct subject matter and methods of inquiry.
+Areas of Knowledge are socially constructed and incorporate the TOK Themes in various nuanced combinations.
 The individual Areas of Knowledge have endured and have evolved.
 They have commonalities and differences which are important to pinpoint including: specialized insider vocabulary, underlying assumptions and persistent open questions or frontiers.

-AREAS OF KNOWLEDGE FRAMEWORK:
+AREAS OF KNOWLEDGE KEY ELEMENTS

-1. NATURAL SCIENCES
+1. THE NATURAL SCIENCES

 4. THE ARTS

 Non-linguistic forms of representation: Shostakovich 8th string quartet

 Evoked emotions art gallery